gitter-badger/html-screen-capture-js/README.md

 #### Return Value

-A new lightweight html document element.
+A new static lightweight html document element.

 ### getAsHtmlString()